 IT Service Center

-Several computing clusters containing Windows and Macintosh computers are located on the Brown campus.
-Those in the CIT and SciLi are open 24 hours a day (except for Friday and Saturday); the remaining clusters are open 12 to 16 hours a day.
-There is a dedicated computing cluster restricted to graduate students located on the second floor of the Rockefeller Library.
-Students must use their Brown Cards to gain access to this cluster.
+Several computing labs containing Windows and Macintosh computers are located on the Brown campus.
+Those in the SciLi are open 24 hours a day (except for Friday and Saturday); the remaining locations are open 12 to 16 hours a day.
+There is a dedicated computing lab restricted to graduate students located on the second floor of the Rockefeller Library.
+You can swipe your Brown ID card to enter this room.
 It contains two Macintosh and ten Windows computers in addition to a high-speed laser printer.
-The Granoff Center for the Creative Arts also offers a multimedia lab with equipment and software for a wide variety of disciplines including, 3D modeling and animation, filmmaking, electronic music, and hypertext authoring.
-There are also several Internet kiosks in convenient locations on campus so students can quickly check email or a particular website.
+For more information about computing labs, see brown.edu/go/computinglabs.
+Specialized multimedia labs offer equipment and software for a wide variety of disciplines including 3D modeling and animation, filmmaking, electronic music, and hypertext authoring.
+For locations and hours, see brown.edu/go/mmllabs.

-The mission of the Instructional Technology Group (ITG) is to support teaching and learning at Brown through researching and promoting new technologies and providing consultation on effective pedagogical practices.
-The group offers course management support, workshops, showcases, and consultation to faculty and graduate students interested in exploring how technology might enhance their teaching and learning practices.
-Additionally, ITG provides design and development support to faculty and graduate student instructors requesting academic technology projects to meet their instructional goals.
+The mission of Digital Learning and Design (DLD) is to support teaching and learning at Brown through research and promotion of new technologies and to provide consultation about effective pedagogical practices.
+DLD offers course management support, workshops, showcases and consultation to faculty and graduate students interested in exploring how technology may enhance their teaching and learning practices.
+The group collaborates on projects with faculty and graduate student instructors who want to experiment with innovative technologies or just try something new.

-Canvas, Brown’s course management system, allows faculty to extend the classroom experience online.
-Faculty can quickly and easily create course web sites where they can post syllabi, electronic readings, online assignments and assessments, and links to course-related resources, multimedia and online-discussion and chat groups, giving students 24/7 access to course resources.
+Canvas, Brown’s learning management system, helps faculty and graduate students extend the classroom experience online.
+Instructors can quickly and easily create course sites, upload syllabi, readings and other course content, create online assignments and assessments, facilitate discussions, and provide links to other resources and media, giving students 24/7 access to course materials.